arrangabriel/IT1901-project-gr23/get-fit/core/README.md

 - maxHeartRate(Integer) -> EntryBuilder: Sets the maxHeartRate for the builder.
 It returns itself after the maxHeartRate is set.
 Throws a new IllegalArgumentException if the maxHeartRate is illegal.

 - build() -> LogEntry: Constructs the LogEntry object.
 It creates a new LogEntry object from the builder and returns it.
 It throws an IllegalArgumentException if any of the arguments are invalid.

+## Validity
+Consist of a boolean and String field.

+### Methods
+- Validity(boolean, String): Representing the validity of an EntryBuilder.

+- valid() -> boolean: Returns wether the builder is valid.

+- reason() -> String: Returns the reason for the validity of the builder.

+## interface SubCategory
+Defines a subcategory.
+### Methods
+getValueOf(String) -> Subcategory: Used to get the subcategory value of a String.

+## enum SORTCONFIGURATIONS
+Configuration by which to sort LogEntries.
+DATE, DURATION, TITLE.

+## enum EXERCISECATEGORY
+The categories that an exercise can fall under: ANY, STRENGTH, RUNNING, CYCLING, SWIMMING.

+### Methods
+getSubcategories() -> Subcategory[].
+Returns a copy of the Subcategories as an array.

+## enum STRENGTHSUBCATEGORIES
+The Subcategories for the Strength category: PUSH, PULL, LEGS, FULL BODY.
+It implements Subcategory.

+### Methods
+getValueOf(String) -> Subcategory: Return the Subcategory that match the given String.

+## enum CARDIOSUBCATEGORIES
+The Subcategories for the Cardio categories(RUNNING, CYCLING, SWIMMING).
+It implements Subcategory.

+### Methods
+getValueOf(String) -> Subcategory: Return the Subcategory that match with the given String.